aliaksandr-s/prototyping-with-clojure/tutorial/chapter-04/04-Data modeling.md

 ## Preparation

 Before we can start working on a schema there are some preparations to make.
+We need a function to reset a database and we want the ability to run it withour restarting the whole application.

 ## Creating a schema
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwODM1MjY4Ml19
+eyJoaXN0b3J5IjpbLTUyMzA3NjI5OV19
 -->